zodajam/zodaCSS/README.md

 ## Why use zodaCSS?
 * Free and Open Source

-    zodaCSS is free and you have the right to view modify code
+    zodaCSS is free and you have the right to view and modify code
 * Lightweight

     Unlike popular CSS frameworks, this is lightweight and easy to install (no npm!)